 ANSWER: Apostle Paul agrees with your overall assessment when he stated that the law, found in the Old Testament, was not only good, but holy and just (Romans 7:7,12).

-Since we do not live under a civil government headed by God, we cannot strictly enforce the civil parts of the Law to an entire nation, although the judicial systems of many countries contain (at least in principle) parts of God's law.
+Since we do not live under a civil government headed by God, like Old Testament Israel was, we cannot strictly enforce the civil parts of the Law to an entire nation.
+That said, the judicial systems of many countries contain (at least in principle) parts of God's law.

 Paul directly answers your question about whether we should keep other parts of the law such as sacrifices and sin offerings in Hebrews 7:12.
 We are not obliged to keep any of the law associated with the Levitical priesthood such as the the ceremonial law.